 OST file is the ditto of your MS Exchange mailbox, which is stored locally on your system whenever the Cached Mode in MS Exchange gets enabled.
 An OST file is formed in an automatic fashion through Outlook’s feature of the offline folders and becomes active whenever MS Exchange Server goes in offline mode.
 Whenever the internet connectivity is once again retained, these OST files get synched in an automatic way to your MS Exchange email account and all your email data get updated soon after.

 If your OST file gets enormously and abnormally big, it might start affecting your system; and is also not a favorable thing for your Server as well.
-So, it is very important that you reduce the size of your Outlook OST file and manage your mailbox regularly to make sure that your mailbox continues to function appropriately.
-Reducing OST file size would probably improve your mailbox and system performance.
-The above methods might seem good to be use but some they might be lengthy.
-So, a better workable alternative to this is to call the experts from some service offering vendor near to you.
+So, it is very important that you reduce OST file size and manage your mailbox regularly to make sure that your mailbox continues to function appropriately.